elegant-scipy/elegant-scipy/markdown/ch3.markdown

 data = np.zeros(500, dtype=dt)  # Construct array with 500 measurements
 ```

-To summarize what we've seen so far: the shown measurements ($v_5$ and
+To summarize what we've seen so far: the shown measurements
-$v_\mathrm{actual}$) are the sum of sinusoidal signals generated by each of the
+($v_\mathrm{sim}$ and $v_\mathrm{actual}$) are the sum of sinusoidal
-distinct reflectors.
-We need to determine each of the constituent
+signals reflected by each of several objects.
+We need to determine
-components of these composite radar signals.
-The FFT is the tool that
+each of the constituent components of these composite radar
-will do this for us.
-After a short introduction to the theory of the
+signals.
+The FFT is the tool that will do this for us.
-FFT, we show how we interpret the radar data.

-### Discrete Fourier transforms
+### SIDEBOX: Discrete Fourier transforms

 The Discrete Fourier Transform (DFT) converts a sequence of $N$
 equally spaced real or complex samples $x_{0,}x_{1,\ldots x_{N-1}}$ of